 FinCen ID Numbers

-An individual may choose to register with FinCen by providing the information required under the CTA and request a FinCin ID number.
+An individual may choose to register with FinCen by providing the information required under the Corporate Transparency Act and request a FinCin ID number.
 When reporting to FinCen under the rules, submission of a FinCen ID number in lieu of the required information for any applicant or beneficial owner is permissible.

 Those who provide false or fraudulent beneficial ownership information or willfully fail to provide complete or updated beneficial ownership information face fines of up to $10,000 and up to three years imprisonment.